duongddinh/apelang/README.md

 * `ask()`: Get user input.
 * `if` / `else`: Conditional execution.
 * `swing`: Loop.
+* `banana`: A while loop that continues as long as a condition is true.
 * `tribe`: Define a function.
 * `give`: Return from a function.
 * `tumble` / `catch`: Try-catch-style error handling.